Kagome and honeycomb flat bands in moir\'e graphene: Opposite-velocity model

 Without loss of generality, we set $E_F = 0$.
 When $\theta$ is nonzero but small, the $M_y$ symmetry is weakly broken.
 The moir\'e potentials may then gain small perturbations on the order of $\theta$, but these are typically negligible.
 For simplicity, we assume $\theta = 0$ and $\epsilon \neq 0$ hereafter, in which case $\phi_1 \in \{0, \pi\}$.

 We refer to this model in the regime $v_-v_+ < 0$ as the \emph{opposite-velocity model}.
-If both layers are graphene-like honeycomb lattices, this requires their inplane nearest neighbor hoppings to have opposite signs.
+If both layers are graphene-like honeycomb lattices, this requires their inplane nearest neighbor hoppings to have opposite signs\footnote{Although the sign of the Dirac Fermi velocity is basis dependent, it is well defined in the presence of a fixed form for the symmetry operators.}.
 We parameterize the model by the dimensionless quantities

 $w_0/|w_1|$, and the sign of $w_1 \cos\phi_1$, where $v_F = \sqrt{|v_+ v_-|}$.
 In particular, when $\nu = 1$ and $e_\Delta = 0$ (i.e., the two layers have opposite Dirac Fermi velocities and equal Fermi energies), the Hamiltonian gains an emergent effective $C_{2z}$ symmetry that sends $\br \mapsto -\br$ and interchanges the layers, and the space group is enriched to $P6mm1'$.
 In this case, the Hamiltonian in \cref{eq:opposite-velocity-hamiltonian} has the same form as the hypermagic model given in Eqs.
-(71), (74), and (75) of Ref. \cite{Scheer2022} with $|\phi_0| = \pi/2$, and the $T_{\bq_j}$, $S^l_\bzero$ matrices have the same form as the $T_{s,\bq_j}$, $S^\eta_{s,\bzero}$ matrices in \cref{tbl:moire-model-form}\textbf{(a)} with $\tilde{w}_{m,\mu}=0$.
+(71), (74), and (75) of Ref. \cite{Scheer2022} with $|\phi_0| = \pi/2$, and the $T_{\bq_j}$, $S_{l,\bzero}$ matrices have the same form as the $T_{s,\bq_j}$, $S_{s,\eta,\bzero}$ matrices in \cref{tbl:moire-model-form}\textbf{(a)} with $\tilde{w}_{m,\mu}=0$.
 This happens because the coreps of $P6mm1'$ in the coupled-valley graphene model without SOC in \cref{eq:coupled-valley-hamiltonian} and the hypermagic model are the same.

 \cref{fig:hypermagic}\textbf{(c)} shows an example band structure with $\nu = 1$ and $e_\Delta = 0$, which simultaneously exhibits at least eight flat bands.
 All the low energy bands in red are compatible with EBRs of $P6mm1'$ supported on honeycomb or kagome lattices.
 The EBR for each group of bands is shown in \cref{appfig:hypermagic}\textbf{(f)}.
-In particular, four (two) groups of connected bands correspond to kagome (honeycomb) lattice flat band models, which can be observed in the real space charge density distributions in \cref{fig:hypermagic}\textbf{(e)}, \textbf{(f)} and \cref{appfig:hypermagic}\textbf{(a)}-\textbf{(e)}.
+In particular, four (two) groups of connected bands correspond to kagome (honeycomb) lattice flat band models (see \cref{app:kagome-honeycomb-models}), which can be observed in the real space charge density distributions in \cref{fig:hypermagic}\textbf{(e)}, \textbf{(f)} and \cref{appfig:hypermagic}\textbf{(a)}-\textbf{(e)}.

 \cref{fig:hypermagic}\textbf{(d)} shows an example band structure identical to that in \cref{fig:hypermagic}\textbf{(c)}, except that $\nu = 2$ and $e_\Delta = 0.5$ so the emergent $C_{2z}$ symmetry is absent.
 Interestingly, all of the flat bands in \cref{fig:hypermagic}\textbf{(a)} remain quite flat in \cref{fig:hypermagic}\textbf{(b)}.
 The main change is that the EBR of $P6mm1'$ corresponding to the honeycomb lattice flat band model becomes a composite band representation of $P6'm'm$, and one of the two groups of bands with this EBR splits into two disconnected groups.
 The groups of bands supported on kagome lattices remain connected.
 The EBR decomposition for each group of bands is shown in \cref{appfig:hypermagic}\textbf{(g)}.